 So, let’s alleviate some of the confusion and map out the anatomy of both plant sexes by first identifying botanical terms, then clearing up some of the common colloquialisms we’ve inherited.

 Anatomy of the Female Plant

 The female cannabis plant is a pistillate, meaning it has pistils and stigmas.
 You may have heard female cannabis plants referred to as “sinsemilla,” translated from Spanish as “without seeds.”
 Sensemilla refers to all non-pollinated female plants.
 Sensemilla plants are ideal for marijuana growers because they offer the highest potential yield of cannabinoids.
 Pollinated female flowers, or female flowers with seeds, produce a less desirable product than flowers from seedless marijuana.

 The reproductive anatomy of the female plant includes:

 - Colas: The flowers produced by the female plant.
 Colas are covered with cannabinoid- and terpene-rich trichomes and commonly called buds or nugs.
 A cannabis bud is not to be confused with the botanical definition of the word bud: a newly emerging plant.

-- Bract: A small, scale-like leaf structure that encapsulates and protects the seed.
+- Bracts: Small, scale-like leaf structures that encapsulate and protect the seeds.
 Bracts are often referred to as calyxes, though this term is botanically incorrect.
 The female cannabis plant does, however, have calyx cells within the delicate layer of tissue between the seed and the bracts that encapsulate it.

 - Pistil: The reproductive parts of the female cannabis flower that are activated if pollen is captured by the stigmas.